abgoyal/ShellToolsApplet/README.md

 ### Notify state

 notify state is simply a one-line opaque blob of text the script can output.
 This blob is saved by the applet without further processing.
 If on the next invocation of the script, the new notify state returned by the script is different, the applet calls the notify command, if defined.
-The applet passes the old and the new notify states to the notify command as environment variables named `IDENTIFIER_old` and `IDENTIFIER`, where `IDENTIFIER` is the short 4-6 character id defined as the first field of the output substitution item.
+The applet passes the old and the new notify states to the notify command as environment variables named `SHELLTOOLS_NOTIFYSTATE_OLD` and `SHELLTOOLS_NOTIFYSTATE` respectively.

 ### Internal state

 internal state is also a one-line opaque blob of text.
-When the subsitution command is run, the internal state is passed to it in the environment variable named `IDENTIFIER`
+When the substitution command is run, the internal state is passed to it in the environment variable named `SHELLTOOLS_STATE`

+### Client script API

+Client scripts, the ones referenced in `tools.json.in`, for example `netspeed.sh` in the example above, have access to certain environment variables that they can use to get their work done

+- `SHELLTOOLS_STATE`: Provides the value of the internal state as set by the last run of the script.
+- `SHELLTOOLS_DT`: Provides the time in seconds between consequent executions of the client script.
+This might be useful for, e.g. averaging etc. `netspeed.sh` uses it.

+The following environment variables are also available but as these are essentially applet-internal variables, their use is discouraged.

+- `APPLETDIR`: The directory the applet has been installed in
+- `TOOLSFILE_IN`: The absolute filename of the `tools.json.in` file
+- `TOOLSFILE_OUT`: The absolute filename of the `tools.json` file
+- `TOOLSDIR`: The directory where the tool script live
+- `STATEFILE`: The absolute filename of the internal state file

-### Subsitution text
+### Substitution text

 This is the text that the applet will substitute in place of the substitution entry.